 - Story Maps of Humanitarian Projects around the World will link digital media with geospatial technologies for integrative learning across a wide swath of campus.
 The project will utilize an international network coupling a USAID and TTU-led YouthMappers Initiative.
 The multi-college project includes faculty from Arts & Sciences, Agricultural Sciences & Natural Resources and Education with Patricia Solis, Guofeng Cao, Carlos Portillo, Linda Jones, Lauren Griffith, Cameron Griffith, and Jessica Gottlieb as PIs.
 Anticipated participation will include approximately 200 Texas Tech undergraduate students per year.

-- A Global Context for Reflective Practice in Engineering and Technology Ethics will enable Texas Tech students to communicate on a global stage in effective, ethical and authentic ways through the exchange of ideas across national boundaries and cultures via a capstone project.
+- A Global Context for Reflective Practice in Engineering and Technology Ethics will enable Texas Tech students to communicate on a global stage in effective, ethical and authentic ways through the exchange of ideas across national boundaries and cultures via case studies discussions.
+The Ethical Engineer brings together multiple academic institutions and organizations to discuss the ethical practice of engineering in an international environment.
 The multi-college project includes faculty from Arts & Sciences, Engineering and the Office of International Affairs with Roman Taraban, William Marcy and Sukant Misra as PIs.
-Anticipated participation will include approximately 50 undergraduates per semester.
+Anticipated participation will include approximately 150 undergraduates per semester.

 - Identity and Resistance in Global Contexts will link faculty from five colleges to collaborate on producing a student-generated digital collection containing a variety of texts, videos, digital stories, podcasts, and music on Identity and Resistance in Global Contexts.
 The multi-college project includes faculty from Arts & Sciences, Architecture, Media & Communications, Visual & Performing Arts and Texas Tech Libraries with Alec Cattell, Sarai Brinker, Idoia Elola, Andrea Jonsson, Belinda Kleinhans, Kent Wilkinson and Julie Zook as PIs.
 Having students pooled from existing courses will insure robust student engagement of approximately 250 Texas Tech undergraduates per academic year.